lhrolim/ReactNativeStockfish/README.md

 #### Adapting NNUE

 In file **CMakeLists.txt** replace the names of big and small NNUE by the ones you can find in file **cpp/stockfish/src/evaluate.h**.
-Also replace those values in the file **loloof64-react-native-stockfish.podspec**.
+Also replace those values in the file **loloof64-react-native-stockfish.podspec**, as well as in the file **android/CMakeLists.txt**.

 ## License